tetrascience/ts-scientific-data-and-ai-cloud-api-examples/README.md

 ## Disclaimer

 The example notebooks in this repository are not fully supported product features.
 They are example use cases to demonstrate the capabilitiy of TetraScience's APIs.
-You are responsible for any code maintenance and deployment using these examples.
+You are responsible for any code maintenance, deployment, and validation using these examples.